UTTAMGUPTA2712/profile/README.md

 - Reverse-engineered relevant workflows from Asana, Miro, and Jira, then adapted and distributed the resulting features across the product's domains for implementation.
 - Built as a modular monolith, with module separation enforced at the schema level rather than split into separate services.
 - Built real-time collaboration via Socket-based communication, within a clean, layered application architecture.

+**Asana → Padmasna data migration (August 2026 onward, as Software Architect):** to seed Padmasna with the organization's existing project history, architected and built a Python-based pipeline that pulls an entire organization's Asana data (projects, teams, tasks, attachments) and migrates it into Padmasna.
+- **Extraction, job-queue style:** first enumerates only the projects and teams the account can see or belongs to, then recursively walks each project's tasks, persisting every task as its own JSON file in a per-task folder — a durable local snapshot rather than a live dependency on Asana.
+Rather than fetching nested/paginated data inline, discovering more data mid-fetch enqueues a new job of the appropriate type, so extraction is driven entirely by a job queue instead of direct, synchronous downloads.
+- **Multi-threaded job runner with token rotation:** a separate runner drains the queue using a thread pool; to work around Asana's rate limits, it rotates across multiple developer tokens held at runtime rather than blocking on a single token.
+- **Resilience:** built a retry-all mechanism to reprocess failed jobs — covering both rate-limit/permission failures and cases where a file referenced by a task had already been deleted on Asana's side — plus a job-status CLI, since there was otherwise no way to inspect queue/job state.
+- **Deferred, metadata-driven attachment downloads:** attachments are deliberately not downloaded during the initial task pass, to avoid unnecessary load on the cluster.
+A follow-up script scans the already-persisted task-folder metadata (not a live Asana file reference) and enqueues attachment-download jobs, which the same multi-threaded runner then processes.
+- **Publishing:** once attachments are downloaded, a publish-files command pushes them to the organization's own storage, then writes the resulting metadata back into the same task folder.
+- **Transform:** a formatting pass reshapes the raw Asana data into Padmasna's data model, extracting @mentions and embedded URLs out of free-text fields into structured fields along the way.
+- **Phased, ordered import:** migrated in dependency order — users, then teams, then boards, then tasks — bulk-imported in bounded batches (max 10k records at a time).
+Since tasks can reference other tasks as parents/children, task data is generated and seeded in a two-pass, recursive setup so parent tasks are always seeded before their children.
+The full sequence was validated end-to-end against a dummy database before being run against production.

+### 3.6 Salon Booking Platform *(new product, architected August 2026 onward)*
+**What it is:** A new multi-tenant SaaS product — separate from the five Edtech products above — where individual salons register, get their own salon website, and let their customers book either a specific service or a specific stylist/professional.
+- Architected the product end to end as a net-new build, not an extension of an existing platform.
+- Integrated Stripe across two distinct billing surfaces: the platform's own subscription revenue (salons paying to use the SaaS) and tenant-level payments for the services a salon's own customers book.

 ---